livhu2015/bank_account_withdrawl/README.md

 ## 1. Architecture
 ![](bank_account_withdrawl.png)
-*High level deployment architecture approach*
+__Figure 1__: *High Hevel Deployment Architecture*

 The application is built using Spring Boot framework, which provides a robust foundation for Java applications.
-Here's a breakdown of the architecture and key components.The application will use  figure 1. above (high level architecture deployment approach).
+Here's a breakdown of the architecture and key components.The application will use  **Figure 1.** above (high level architecture deployment approach).
 - **Controller**: Handles incoming HTTP requests, delegates to the service layer, and manages responses.
 - **Service**: Contains business logic, including withdrawal processing, validation, and interaction with the repository.
 - **Repository**: Interface for data access operations, interacting with the in-memory database.